Mouthless-Stoat/sigil101/src/ch1/1-hello-godot.md

 # Hello Godot

-The first step to making sigils is to install Godot.
+The first step to making sigils is to install **Godot**.
 The specific version of Godot that the game uses is [Godot 3.5.3](godotengine.org/download/3.x/) (keep this in mind when searching for solution).

 > There are way to make sigils without using Godot and the game code but this is way easier, but if you are interested however I may write one up as an Appendix.